ashratigan/note-it-client/README.md

 - Inspo button accesses third party APIs to display a random quote, a random trivia question and answer, and a random writing prompt to help a user come up with ideas

 ## In Progress
-- Working on creating a way to save location of notes location, so user can sign out and back in, and the notes will be in the same place
+- Working on creating a way to save location of notes, so user can sign out and back in, and the notes will be in the same place

 ## User Stories
 - As a user, I can sign up